 On the other hand, if you use a strength that’s too weak, it might not sufficiently soothe your craving for nicotine, and you run the risk of still wanting to smoke.
+To get you started head over to our nicotine strength convertor and gauge your required level move from cigarettes to vaping.
 As a good starting point, this quick guide will help you calculate the right nicotine strength for you.

 ●8mg/ml (low) –for users who smoke on average 5-10 cigarettes a day

 ●12mg/ml (medium) –for users who smoke on average 10-15 cigarettes a day